 a.
 The File Save Screen shall have the following characteristics:

-1. The Save Screen shall be provided by the Operating System (Windows 7).
+1. The Save Screen shall be provided by the Operating System.

 2. The Save Screen shall only allow browsing of directory folders.

 3. The Save Screen shall remember the file path of the parent directory of the last opened .pc file for the current program session.